saintzaw/tp/docs/UserGuide.md

    <p style = "text-align:center"><small>macOS version of CLI with a command typed out</small></p>

 5. Run the following commands:
-    * Type “cd Desktop” and press enter
+    * Type “cd Desktop” and press enter.
-    * Type “cd Modganiser” and press enter
+    * Type “cd Modganiser” and press enter.
-    * Type “java -jar tp.jar” and press enter
+    * Type “java -jar tp.jar” and press enter.

 6. If successful, you should see the following displayed on your screen: